williambechard/japaneseparse/README.md

 A comprehensive Japanese text analysis library designed for integration into larger applications.
 This library provides morphological analysis, dictionary lookups, and grammatical structure detection for Japanese text.

-**Note**: This is primarily a library component, not a standalone application.
-It's designed to be embedded in Japanese language interpreters, translation tools, and other language processing applications.
+**This is a Go library** - designed to be imported and used by any Go program that needs Japanese text processing capabilities.

 ## Features